-'''

-FREQCALC

-RESTART

-INTENS

-[options for INTENS]

-DIELTENS or DIELISO

-...

-[optional keywords]

-IRSPEC

-...

-[optional keywords]

-...

-END [end IRSPEC]

-END [end FREQCALC]

-'''
+FREQCALC RESTART INTENS DIELTENS or DIELISO [input dielectric tensor or constant] IRSPEC [optional keywords for IRSPEC] END [end IRSPEC] END [end FREQCALC]

 By default, only the absorption and reflectance spectra are generated.

 If the dielectric tensor is omitted, only the raw absorption spectrum is computed.